 Council Member Rebecca Noecker, followed with remarks on the historical context of her collaboration with WSCO to restore and improve the corridors vitality.
 Noting that the loss of Jerabek's bakery was symbolic of the Stryker corridor's decline she reiterated that the zoning study request is an effort to expand options for community oriented businesses and housing needs.

 Michael Wade and Alena DeGrado then presented an overview the City's proposed options for Stryker Avenue area zoning.
 See the meeting handout here.

 The Planning Commission's ongoing process for the Stryker Avenue Zoning can be found below.
 The updated zoning study can be found at this link.

-City planning staff will review their meeting notes and send an updated proposal to WSCO.
+City planning staff have reviewed their meeting notes and sent an updated proposal to WSCO.